 While using a Virtual Private Network (VPN) can help reduce the chances of malware infection, ultimately it is up to you as an internet user to ensure your device or machine - whatever it is - is already secured against a wide range of different malware attacks.

-Luckily there are a lot of different vendors out there who can provide the security you need to defend against malware, and even better many of these provide both free and paid-for versions of their anti-malware software.
+Luckily there are many security offerings out there to help you defend against malware, and many of these even provide both free and paid-for versions of their anti-malware software.

 While the free versions will get the job done, paid versions offer more options for protection and are often worth the nominal fee that they cost.
 General internet security suites will commonly not just provide a shield against viruses and other malware but will also have malware removal options available in the event of an infection.

-Here we'll list the best of both, starting with the best overall paid-for security suites for malware protection, even if a free version is also available - then we'll list the best free anti-malware software if you just want something to get by with.
+Here we'll list the best malware removal tools, both paid-for security suites for malware protection, even if a free version is also available - then we'll list the best free anti-malware software if you just want something to get by with.

-If you're suffering from a malware infection and free software isn't getting the job done, Malwarebytes Premium could be the silver bullet you need.
-It uses heuristic analysis to identify new strains of malware, cleans up existing infections, helps protect you from phishing scams, and helps stop you downloading further malicious software in the future, including ransomware.
+Save 25% on your security Sometimes free software just isn't enough.
+Malwarebytes Premium is reasonably priced and uses heuristic analysis to identify new strains of malware, cleans up existing infections, helps protect you from phishing scams, and helps stop you downloading further malicious software.

 The first time you install Malwarebytes Anti-Malware, you’re given a 14-day trial of the premium edition, which includes preventative tools like real-time scanning and specific protection from ransomware.
 After two weeks, it reverts to the basic free version.
 This has to be activated manually, but is still a top-notch security tool.
 We recommend running it at least once a week to check or any nasties that you haven't noticed, or if you notice that your web browser has suddenly started acting strangely (likely a result of adware).